Skip to main content

 </body>

-<h1>Hello João!</h1>
+<h1>Hello John!</h1>

-<h1>Hello Maria!</h1>
+<h1>Hello Mary!</h1>

 Jinja expressions

-Expressions must be enclosed within {{ ... }}, this indicates something that should be rendered by Jinja.
+Expressions must be enclosed within {{ ... }}.
+This indicates something that should be rendered by Jinja.
 Expressions can contain literal values, variables, calculations and complex expressions.

-Check out the following for a summary of Jinja's most relevant points for a content creator at StackSpot.
+Below is a summary of Jinja's most relevant points for a content creator at StackSpot.

 Variables

-For example, imagine that a Plugin has the following input defined in it's Yaml file:
+For example, imagine that a Plugin has the following input defined in its YAML file:

 inputs: